foo123/RegexAnalyzer/README.md

 * A simple and intuitive Regular Expression Composer for PHP, Python, Node/XPCOM/JS, ActionScript (TODO)

-*RegexAnalyzer, RegexComposer PHP / Python / ActionScript implementations in progress, or partialy complete*
+*RegexComposer PHP / Python / ActionScript implementations in progress*

 **see also:**